mukize/Sound-Level-Monitoring-System/README.md

 # Sound Level Monitor System

-Server and client code to monitor sound intensity levels.
+Server and client code to monitor sound intensity levels in a room remotely.

 ## Installation